aduh95/schwifty-markdown/README.md

   <nav id="toc" data-label="Table of content"></nav>
   ```

-* Generates SVG charts on the fly
+* Generates SVG charts in the browser
-* Renders your plantuml diagrams to SVG on the fly
-* Renders Plantuml diagrams to SVG on the fly
+* Renders yUML and PlantUML diagrams to SVG on the fly

 ### Install locally